cgloeckner/amid-infinity/04_character_types.md

 ### Mastery

-Each 5 mastery points, a player can choose to upgrade on of the character's trained skills to expert level.
+Each 5 mastery points, a player can choose to upgrade one of the character's trained skills to expert level.